First, an Inverter Refrigerator has nothing to do with a power inverter. This means the inverter refrigerator is not meant to run during a power cut.

 Here are some of the benefits of having an Inverter Refrigerator.

-• The inverter compressor does not shut down and starts as frequently as a traditional compressor.
-Thus it produces less noise.
+- The inverter compressor does not shut down and start as frequently as a traditional compressor.
+Thus, it produces less noise.

-• Up to 40% power saving due to the use of variable speed BLDC motor
+- Up to 40% power saving due to the use of a variable speed BLDC motor

-The other issue with the Inverter Refrigerator is the price.
-Inverter Refrigerators ask for at least a 20% premium over normal refrigerators, although that amount can be easily compensated by saving on the monthly power bill.
+The other issue with the Inverter Refrigerator is its price.
+Inverter Refrigerators cost at least a 20% premium over normal refrigerators, although that amount can be easily compensated by saving on the monthly power bill.

 Conclusion: Shall I Buy An Inverter Refrigerator?

 Of course, inverter refrigerators are the future.
-Not only it can save power for you, but it also produces less noise, less wear and tear, and most importantly it increases the life of the refrigerator.
+Not only can it save power for you, but it also produces less noise, less wear and tear, and most importantly, it increases the refrigerator’s life.

-Though Inverter Refrigerators are indeed costly, if you see the price difference between inverter refrigerators and non-inverter refrigerators, it is not that much.
-That extra money you can easily recover within one year of usage.
+Though Inverter Refrigerators are indeed costly, the price difference between them and non-inverter refrigerators is not that great.
+That extra money can be easily recovered within one year of usage.